Being called “The Evergreen Tree” may sound odd to some, but not for Jan Over Waldner.

 3. Ball Feelings

 Waldi is the most admired player for his Ball Feeling.
-We like to watch him because he has a superb feeling.
-His each and every ball is played with quite a perfection.
+We like to watch him because he has superb feeling.
+Every ball is played with perfection.
 He can smell the ball.

 In the modern game, the attacking player gets more advantage.
-But, if he is not a good blocker, he can’t be a great player.
 This man is also known for his fantastic blocking skills.
-Waldner can easily change the direction by his perfect blocking and make the opponent out from the rally by using his speed and spin.
+Waldner can easily change the direction by his perfect blocking by using his speed and spin.

 In the Nittaku Cup 2013, we saw the great J.O Waldner and Jorgen Persson return to the table.
-Waldner entered a full distance clash with Xu Hui from another top Swedish Club and put up a great fight with some controversy in the final moments with a camera flash disturbing the timing of a forehand flick.
+Waldner entered a full distance clash with Xu Hui from another top Swedish Club.
+He put up a great fight with some controversy in the final moments with a camera flash disturbing the timing of a forehand flick.

-Now, one of the main strategies which Waldner has always excelled at is pushing players off the table, this is something which is clearly presented in this match.
-He pushes hard into the crossover and forces Xu to pivot and then plays his signature angled backhand block down the line.
+Now, one of the main strategies which Waldner has always excelled at is pushing players off the table.
+This is what is presented in this match.
+He pushes hard forces Xu to pivot and then plays his signature angled backhand block down the line.

 What is special about this play?
-Well, he is pushing a wide gap between the two balls, the first play wide across the court and the second wide down the line.
-Waldner does this by adding sidespin to his backhand block which carries the ball wide off the table.
+Well, he is pushing a wide gap between the two balls.
+The first play wide across the court and the second wide down the line.
+Waldner does this with sidespin to his backhand block which carries the ball wide off the table.

-Watching the game shows how important great control can be and a great analytical mind can make use of simple tactics in order to beat a faster and more agile opponent.
+Watching the game shows how important great control can be and a great analytical mind can make use of simple tactics to beat a faster and more agile opponent.